Menu

 • Search

-The principal aim of our workshop programme is to allow writers to develop their writing practice through engagement with groups of like-minded, similarly motivated individuals.
+The principal aim of the programme is to allow writers to develop their writing practice through engagement with similarly motivated individuals.
+We bring groups of writers together – in-person and online – so they can learn to engage more deeply with their own work and the work of others.

 – – — — – – — — – –